 ADHD

-Attention Deficit Hyperactivity Disorder is characterized by inattentiveness, impulsivity and hyperactivity.
+Attention Deficit / Hyperactivity Disorder is characterised by inattentiveness, hyperactivity, and impulsiveness.

 What is ADHD?